g-uva/ECoMEP/README.md

 ## Overview

-This framework enables **real-time predictive modelling** across **Edge–Fog–Cloud infrastructures** using **multi-level machine learning pipelines**.
-It ingests environmental and performance metrics (e.g. energy, CPU usage, workload profiles) from **distributed clusters and IoT devices**, processes them, and trains models to **forecast resource usage, network load, and system performance**.
+This framework enables **real-time predictive modelling** across **Cloud, Grid and Network infrastructures** using **multi-level machine learning pipelines**.
+It ingests environmental and performance metrics (e.g. energy, CPU usage, workload profiles) from **distributed clusters and IoT devices**, processes them, and trains models to **forecast resource usage/availability and energy performance (CFP)**.

 Deployed as part of the **GreenDIGIT WP6.2** research activities, this module integrates with: